 - Buyers have several options regarding the upper material depending on their preferred color.

 - Nike uses a bootie construction for a snug, yet comfortable fit.

-- A sockliner is added in the interior for enhanced cushioning and plush feel.
+- A sockliner is added to the interior for enhanced cushioning and plush feel.

 - For flexibility and freedom of movement, a series of flex grooves are utilized in the outsole.

 - The visible Air Max Technology is paired with a full-length Phylon foam for shock-absorbing features.

 - A herringbone pattern together with the rubber pods provides an adequate feel for skaters and longboarders.

 - The mesh upper offers excellent ventilation, particularly during summer.